 There is a large and growing realm of research about race-aware human resource and team building policies.
-What it is all pointing to is that so-called “colour-blind” policies don’t work.
+What it all points to is that so-called “colour-blind” policies don’t work – they protect racism.

 Take for example the research by Harvard Business School’s Michael I. Norton and his colleagues.
 They showed that attempting to “overcome prejudice by ignoring race is an ineffective strategy.”
 They found that in many cases doing this perpetuates bias.